mmilewski/whyscala/README.md

 * Fast to first product and scalable afterwards
 * Static typing - is a blessing not a curse
-* Concise code
+* Concise code (brevity is a virtue)
     * Inlined/Anonymous functions  `val man = people.find(_.isMan)     // same as people.find(person => person.isMan)`
     * Number of [useful methods](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.List) in collection
-    * I write types where I want and where I have to as opposed to everywhere, which produces long code
+    * I write types where I want and where I have to as opposed to everywhere (which produces unnecessary code)
 * Less errors
     * Concise code (see above)
     * Encouraged immutability
     * Code is checked by compiler
 * Functions and Tuples are first-class citizens
+    * You can define a function inside a function/method, if this is what you need.
+* Default parameters and named parameters
 * Hybrid of object oriented and functinal programming
 * Pattern matching
 * I can operate on `BigInteger` using + and * rather than add() or multiply().
 [See here](http://daily-scala.blogspot.ca/2009/11/bigint-in-scala.html)
-* Default parameters and named parameters
-* I can define auxiliary function inside a method
 * Easy to understand by Java developers:
     * You can write Java-style code, and then improve it every day (this is not true for e.g. Haskell)
     * Immutability is encouraged, but not required